Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/infor-ion.md

 **Prerequisites:**

 - An admin user für InforOS with the security roles "ION Desk Admin", "ION API Admin", "IDM Admin".
-- An ION API file to create the communication between Docbits (DOC²) and Infor IDM.
+- An ION API file to create the communication between DocBits (DOC²) and Infor IDM.
 Follow the documentation here: [How to create an Infor ION file](/docbits/export/create-a-infor-ion-file/)
 - A IDM document type where the documents shall be exported to.

-#### Docbits (DOC²) steps
+#### DocBits (DOC²) steps

-Login to Docbits (DOC²), click on settings and select "Export".
+Login to DocBits (DOC²), click on settings and select "Export".

 ![This image has an empty alt attribute; its file name is image-1-1024x695.png](/_images/docbits/image-1-1024x695.png)